 How about the disadvantage?
 Full backup has a fatal disadvantage as well.
 To keep the backup up to date, it is unavoidable to create more than one full backup.
 In that case, many identical data will be backed up again, which is a waste of time and storage.

-Luckily, the appearance of incremental backup makes it possible to figure out all these problems.
+Luckily, the appearance of incremental and differential backup makes it possible to figure out all these problems.

 What is Incremental Backup?